 Prices start at $25 per user per month.

 Finally, there’s Insightly.
 It’s a comprehensive sales and CRM tool that allows you to manage projects, sales, and marketing campaigns all in one place.
 With it, you can manage leads, suppliers, vendors, and other business contacts all in one place.
 You can also keep track of project activity, set goals, and report on your improvements over time.

 Prices start at $15 per user per month.

 I hope this list of the best CRM software tools helps you find the perfect CRM for your business!

 For more tools to help with your customer service, see our list of the best helpdesk software here.
-And don’t miss our list of the best customer service tools as well as the best small business apps.
+And don’t miss our list of the best customer service tools and the best Gmail CRMs as well as the best small business apps.
 If you’re looking for more ways to boost the power of your sales strategy, or if you just need more insights to improve your team’s productivity, consider an email analytics tool like our own EmailAnalytics.

 EmailAnalytics will tell you countless details about your email habits, including your average email response time, your number of emails sent and received, and more.
 Sign up for a free trial today, and use these metrics to increase your team’s performance and efficiency!